 Noticing weeds you don’t want?
 Now is the time to do something about them.
 Some people are comfortable using pesticides; others are more comfortable using a more holistic approach to pest control.

 Your lawn is beautiful, isn’t it?
 It should be!
 After all the work you’ve put into it.
-Now is the time me to enjoy it to the fullest.
+Summer is the time me to enjoy it to the fullest.
 Of course you will still be mowing and watering your lawn on schedule.
 Mow slightly higher than you were earlier in the year, and mow often enough so that you remove no more than 1/3 of the grass stem.
 When you water, remember that it is better to soak your lawn thoroughly once a week than to tease it with a little bit of water every day.
 The optimal time of day for watering your lawn is early in the morning.

 If your lawn is Bluegrass, any variety of Bent Grasses, any variety of Fescues, any variety of Rye Grasses, or some cool season grass, late summer is the optimal time to aerate your lawn.